ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking.md

 - Every physical port will have a corresponding port representor in ACC.
 - Every physical port will have an uplink (APF netdev) in HOST and this uplink will have a corresponding port representor in ACC.
 - All port representors are associated with an OvS bridge.
-- For VxLAN egress traffic, the underlay port should be associated with a termination bridge and the IP to reach the underlay network should be configured on this bridge.
+- For VxLAN egress traffic, the underlay port should be associated with a termination bridge.
+The IP address to reach the underlay network should be configured on this bridge.

 ## Detailed Design